HussainAli-Networking/Data-Centre-Management/README.md

 - Monitoring and alerting setup (CloudWatch + SNS)
 - A final revision cheat sheet

-The content is aligned with the official course materials and practical exam structure.
+The content is aligned with the official course materials and practical exam structure Use it as a reference.
+Please refer to the official material.